Austrian village Ehrwald © Octagon

 The Vienna Ball Season is the highlight of the European social calendar each winter.
 Thousands of music lovers gather for the Danube Island Festival every June.
 The Vienna Festival gathers artists, musicians, dancers and theatre performers from all over the world.
 More information on Events in Austria.

-Many world famous composers, Mozart, Haydn, Schubert, Liszt, Strauss, Mahler and Bruckner, were Austrian.
+-Many world famous composers, Mozart, Haydn, Schubert, Liszt, Strauss, Mahler and Bruckner, were Austrian.

 A final word

-A refined blend of cultures and proud sense of history make a holiday in Austria an attractive prospect for many travellers.
+A refined blend of cultures and a proud sense of history make a holiday in Austria an attractive prospect for many travellers.

 Become our Austria Travel Expert